emaadmanzoor/stoppingagents/index.md

 make sequential `wait` or `quit` decisions that optimally tradeoff between waiting to accumulate more information and incurring waiting costs.

+This project is based on the following research:

+> Manzoor, Emaad, and Ascarza, Eva and Netzer, Oded.
+Learning When to Quit in Sales Conversations. arXiv preprint [arXiv:2511.01181](https://arxiv.org/abs/2511.01181) (2025).

 ![demo](images/demo.gif)

 <hr/>